KNVB/LunarCalendar/README.md

 Here is the disclaimer from Sean:

-If you think this program is good, you can freely forwarded to friends and family to share.
-The scope of free to use including: school, society, guild, company, program research, personal website.
+If you think this program is good, you can freely forward to friends and family to share.
+The scope of free to use including school, society, guild, company, program research, personal website.

-Open Source does not mean any abandon of copyright , a written notification should be provided before any form of reference or forwarded.
+Open Source does not mean any abandon of copyright, a written notification should be provided before any form of reference or forwarded.

 My written authorization is required before any coding or information used for business or profit purposes.